Skip to Main Content

 Planning Your Visit

-The Shoreditch site at 28-30 Rivington St, London EC2A 3DZ is leading approached with advance booking in mind, particularly for Sunday roasts.
-Walk-in availability depends heavily on the day and time, and the Sunday format in particular operates on high demand across all Blacklock locations.
+The Shoreditch site at 28-30 Rivington St, London EC2A 3DZ is best approached with advance booking in mind, particularly for Sunday roasts.
+Walk-in availability is limited, and the Sunday format in particular is in high demand.

 VenueFormatPrice TierBooking Pressure